 - Standard + Membership: $150 for entry and membership to Bike New York, which means a priority line to pick up your packet at the Bike Expo, access to a beer garden at the Finish Festival, early registration for the following year's ride, member-only rides throughout the year, partner discounts, t-shirt, pin, and reflective sticker.

-- VIP: $350 for the benefits above plus guaranteed placement in the first wave of the ride; breakfast and entertainment at the starting line; a VIP line to pick up your packet at the Bike Expo; access to an exclusive VIP lounge; and gourmet lunch at the Finish Festival.
+- VIP: $350 in 2019 for the benefits above plus guaranteed placement in the first wave of the ride; breakfast and entertainment at the starting line; a VIP line to pick up your packet at the Bike Expo; access to an exclusive VIP lounge; and gourmet lunch at the Finish Festival.
 Plus you get an official jersey, waist bag, and a timed climb over the Verrazano-Narrows Bridge.

 - Join with a Participating Charity and Ride to Raise Money: Over 60 non-profit organizations are working with the TD Five Boro Bike Tour.
 Cyclists who want to ride in the Tour may join up with one of these charities.
 In exchange for a commitment to raise a given sum of money, you can obtain a free registration packet.
 Check the websites of a few different charities to find out how each particular fundraising program works for this cycling event.

 Additional Ways to Participate